-In conjunction with the maximum program length, students must successfully complete (measured as credit hours earned) at least 75.0 percent of all coursework attempted as they progress through their program of study.
+In conjunction with the maximum program length, students must successfully complete (measured as credit hours earned) at least 75 percent of all coursework attempted as they progress through their program of study.
+(Attempted hours include failed grades, ungraded courses, extensions, incompletes and withdrawals.)
 This is a cumulative process, illustrated as follows: A student has maintained satisfactory academic progress for the first two semesters of enrollment.
 However, at the end of the third semester the student's academic transcript indicates 45 hours attempted and 27 hours earned.
-The course completion rate is 60.0 percent (27 divided by 45).
-The student does not meet the required 75.0 percent standard and thus will be placed on Financial Aid Probation for the following semester.
+The course completion rate is 60 percent (27 divided by 45).
+The student does not meet the required 75 percent standard and thus will be placed on Financial Aid Probation for the following semester.
+Note: all enrolled courses (including incompletes, extensions and withdrawals) are included as attempted hours when calculating percentage of earned hours towards course completion rate.